NerdPirate/BrainteaserPasscode/README.md

 - This is a brute force approach, which is easier to code and reason about.
 Framing this problem in linear algebra terms or solving symbolically would be much more elegant.

 ## Performance ##
-I was able to run this on my Intel Whiskey Lake machine, and an AMD EPYC Rome machine.
+I was able to run this on my Intel Whiskey Lake machine, and an AMD EPYC Milan machine.
 This is only single-threaded code, so core count doesn't help here and single-threaded performance is what we want.
 The performance difference between both machines wasn't discernable beyond noise.
+I didn't enable any optimization in the assembler or linker.

 According to the 'perf' utility in Linux (which mostly just accesses CPU performance counters), I averaged the following numbers over multiple runs.
 My CPU frequency kept going up and down wildly (between 1.2GHZ - 4.5GHZ).
 Would get much more reliable performance numbers if I pinned the frequency.
 - Instruction count: 3,497,779 as of this writing